m-fakhry/comp304-24-25/Assignments/assign5.md

 - Read list of tokens from a text file.
 What would be the data structure for list of tokens.

+- Understand CFG and problems of left-recursive grammar.

 ## Optional - Lab